Heroin Addiction Explained

 Using opiates causes the release of both sets of neurotransmitters, as well as other ones designed to help us feel pain relief and induce relaxation and sleep.
 The effect the drug has on these vital functions is what makes it so addictive.
 The brain tries to adapt to the extreme changes made by the substance.
 Therefore, when the substance is no longer in the system, the brain needs to try to adapt again.

-Teen Heroin Addiction
+Teenagers and Heroin Addiction

 Young people are at an increased risk of becoming addicted to any substance.
 This is due to the fact their brains haven’t yet fully developed and they are more impulsive and demonstrate lower self-control.
 Young people also have pronounced emotions and have more difficulty regulating their emotions due to hormones and the stresses of adolescence.
 Heroin offers escape from anxiety, pain and stress for the duration of the high.